 In 2009 Butler Square was the first century-old, multi-tenant commercial building in the nation to receive LEED-EB-O&M certification (Existing Building Operations and Maintenance), the oldest building in Minnesota and Midwest to achieve LEED certification, and the first building in Minnesota to be certified under LEED-ED-O&M.

 LEED is a benchmark for the design, construction and operation of high performance green buildings and certification is granted by the U.S. Green Building Council (USGBC).
 It is achieved by measuring the performance against a building rating system that encourages best-practice approach of developing, maintaining, and operating green buildings.

 LEED buildings save money, resources, and have a positive impact on the health of occupants, while promoting renewable, clean energy.

-Butler Square has received the prestigious ENERGY STAR designation for 2017 with a rating of 96% out of 100%, which means Butler Square is in the top 5% of similar buildings nationwide in energy efficiency.
+Butler Square has received the prestigious ENERGY STAR designation every year since 2008, which means Butler Square is in the top 25% of similar buildings nationwide in energy efficiency.

 The ENERGY STAR is the national symbol for energy efficiency in America.
 It is a symbol of an organization that is working to reduce global warming and its impacts.

 On Nov.
 2nd, 2017, the City of Minneapolis and building owners and management teams celebrated the second year of the Minneapolis Building Energy Challenge.
 Butler Square won the Outstanding Energy Performance Award.
-Butler Square’s energy use per square foot (50 kBtu/sqft), the lowest of any building in the Challenge, is outstanding on its own, and is even more impressive knowing the building is over 100 years old.
+Butler Square's energy use per square foot (50kBtu/sqft), the lowerst of any building in the Challenge is outstanding on its own, and is even more impressive knowing the building is over 100 years old.
 Here is a link for more information: www.minneapolisenergybenchmarking.org/challenge/awards2017

 Butler Square wins Honorable Mention for Building Owner/Management Company Of The Year